harrisonlab/phytophthora_fragariae/README.md

 strain: Bc1     species: P.fragariae
-the total number of SigP gene is:       10609 the number of unique SigP gene is:      3697 the number of SigP-RxLR genes are:      377 the number of SigP-RxLR-EER genes are:  196
+the total number of SigP gene is:       10,677 the number of unique SigP gene is:      3,706 the number of SigP-RxLR genes are:      387 the number of SigP-RxLR-EER genes are:  197

 strain: Bc23    species: P.fragariae
-the total number of SigP gene is:       10568 the number of unique SigP gene is:      3644 the number of SigP-RxLR genes are:      374 the number of SigP-RxLR-EER genes are:  191
+the total number of SigP gene is:       10,668 the number of unique SigP gene is:      3,723 the number of SigP-RxLR genes are:      380 the number of SigP-RxLR-EER genes are:  192

 strain: Nov27   species: P.fragariae
-the total number of SigP gene is:       10593 the number of unique SigP gene is:      3698 the number of SigP-RxLR genes are:      370 the number of SigP-RxLR-EER genes are:  188
+the total number of SigP gene is:       10,661 the number of unique SigP gene is:      3,705 the number of SigP-RxLR genes are:      375 the number of SigP-RxLR-EER genes are:  187

 strain: Nov5    species: P.fragariae
-the total number of SigP gene is:       10398 the number of unique SigP gene is:      3580 the number of SigP-RxLR genes are:      365 the number of SigP-RxLR-EER genes are:  188
+the total number of SigP gene is:       10,618 the number of unique SigP gene is:      3,689 the number of SigP-RxLR genes are:      378 the number of SigP-RxLR-EER genes are:  192

 strain: Nov71   species: P.fragariae
-the total number of SigP gene is:       10373 the number of unique SigP gene is:      3600 the number of SigP-RxLR genes are:      376 the number of SigP-RxLR-EER genes are:  189
+the total number of SigP gene is:       10,712 the number of unique SigP gene is:      3,724 the number of SigP-RxLR genes are:      381 the number of SigP-RxLR-EER genes are:  191

 strain: Nov77   species: P.fragariae
-the total number of SigP gene is:       10388 the number of unique SigP gene is:      3581 the number of SigP-RxLR genes are:      341 the number of SigP-RxLR-EER genes are:  168
+the total number of SigP gene is:       10,547 the number of unique SigP gene is:      3,661 the number of SigP-RxLR genes are:      359 the number of SigP-RxLR-EER genes are:  174

 strain: Nov9    species: P.fragariae
-the total number of SigP gene is:       10793 the number of unique SigP gene is:      3739 the number of SigP-RxLR genes are:      371 the number of SigP-RxLR-EER genes are:  191
+the total number of SigP gene is:       10,773 the number of unique SigP gene is:      3,700 the number of SigP-RxLR genes are:      375 the number of SigP-RxLR-EER genes are:  192

 strain: ONT3    species: P.fragariae
-the total number of SigP gene is:       12929 the number of unique SigP gene is:      4524 the number of SigP-RxLR genes are:      374 the number of SigP-RxLR-EER genes are:  178
+the total number of SigP gene is:       13,161 the number of unique SigP gene is:      4,604 the number of SigP-RxLR genes are:      370 the number of SigP-RxLR-EER genes are:  185

 strain: SCRP245_v2      species: P.fragariae
-the total number of SigP gene is:       11448 the number of unique SigP gene is:      4035 the number of SigP-RxLR genes are:      378 the number of SigP-RxLR-EER genes are:  191
+the total number of SigP gene is:       11,784 the number of unique SigP gene is:      4,137 the number of SigP-RxLR genes are:      383 the number of SigP-RxLR-EER genes are:  189
 ```

 ####G) From Secreted gene models - Hmm evidence of RxLR effectors